vuejs/vitepress/docs/reference/frontmatter-config.md

 - Type: `boolean`
 - Default: `true`

-Whether to display [Edit Link](./default-theme-edit-link) in the footer of the current page.
+Whether to display [edit link](./default-theme-edit-link) in the footer of the current page.

 ```yaml
 ---